Coronavirus Job Retention Scheme

 The government guarantees 100% of the loan and there won’t be any fees or interest to pay for the first 12 months.
 After 12 months the interest rate will be 2.5% a year.

-The Local Restrictions Support Grant (LRSG) supports businesses that were open as usual, providing services in person to customers from their business premises, but are now forced to close.
+The Local Restrictions Support Grant (LRSG) supports businesses that were open as usual, providing services in person to customers from their business premises, but were forced to close between 5 November and 2 December 2020 due to the national restrictions .